 - Glazing should have high U values and, where possible, have a low surface area, whilst balancing the need for natural daylight and thermal comfort.
 All windows should be openable to allow cross ventilation.

 - All systems for heating, cooling, pumping and fans should include demand controls.

-- Fossil fuelled heating and hot water systems must be avoided and renewable energy sources should be maximised.
-The installation of onsite renewable energy sources, and battery storage, should be considered.
+- Fossil-fuelled heating and hot water systems must be avoided and renewable energy sources should be maximised.
+The installation of onsite renewable energy sources, and battery storage, should be considered

-We already design buildings that are Net Zero in operation with the use of appropriate renewable energy technology.
-You can read here a detailed case study about our net-zero building at Samuel Ryder Academy.
+We already design buildings that are net zero in operation with the use of appropriate renewable energy technology.
+You can read a detailed case study about our net zero building at Samuel Ryder Academy.
 We also construct buildings that fulfil the vast majority of the recommendations made to achieve buildings that are net zero in construction.